concordion/concordion-logback-extension/src/test/java/spec/HTMLLog.md

 This custom layout for the [LOGBack Logger](http://logback.qos.ch) will combine your logs with screenshots, data and stack trace and present the information in an easy to digest fashion.

+Advanced logging features such as recording steps, screenshots and data, are enabled by the use of [SJF4J Markers](http://www.slf4j.org/apidocs/org/slf4j/Marker.html).

 ## [Configuration](-)

 Configuring your application to use ConcordionHtmlLayout is a simple matter of updating the logback-includes.xml configuration file and replacing the [Layout section of the FILE-PER-TEST sifting appender](- "c:assertTrue=configuration()") with the following: